muratk5n/thirdwave/en/README.md

 ---

+They buy 'bright shiny object' type of tech, the kind libcucks like..

+---

-*The Big Short* guy, M. Burry, bets against ARK (ETF with heavy tech content)
+*The Big Short* guy, M. Burry, bets against ARK (their ETF with heavy tech content)

 ---